Eschatologue/CM_wiki/docs/gameplay/spellcasting.md

     Involve the transportation of objects and creatures from one location to another.

     Some spells summon creatures or objects to the caster's side, whereas others allow the caster to teleport to another location.
-Some conjurations create objects or effects out of nothing.
+Some Conjurations create objects or effects out of nothing.

 - **Divination**

-    These spells reveal information, whether in the form of secrets long forgotten, glimpses of the future, the locations of hidden things, the truth behind illusions, or visions of distant people or places.
+    These spells reveal information, whether in the form of secrets long forgotten, glimpses of the future, the locations of hidden things, the truth behind Illusions, or visions of distant people or places.

 - **Enchantment**